igorcafe/igorcafe/README.md

 Software Engineer with 5+ years of experience building full-stack systems, AI products, payment platforms, developer tools and cross-platform applications.

-For my full professional experience, see my LinkedIn: https://www.linkedin.com/in/igoracmelo/

 ## Professional Experience

 See [LinkedIn](https://www.linkedin.com/in/igoracmelo) for full details.